500farm/prometheus-vastai/README.md

 Prometheus exporter reporting data from your Vast.ai account:

-- Stats of your machines: reliability, inet speed, number of client jobs running.
+- Stats of your machines: reliability, inet speed, number of client jobs running, number of gpus used.
 - Stats of your own instances: on-demand and default.
 - Paid and pending balance of your account.
 - Your on-demand and bid prices.